 As we’ve gained a better understanding of Thunderbolt 3 external GPU for laptops, the unknown rests on the performance of the host computer.
 Thin and light laptops are often a top choice to pair with an external GPU.
 This article serves as the ultrabook buying guide for choosing the best laptop for eGPU.
 Ultrabooks with Thunderbolt 3 port/s are considered eGPU compatible laptops.
 The best laptop with eGPU support are ones with eGFX certification from Intel.
-I’ve been testing Razer Blade Stealth Ice Lake (i7-1065G7) + AORUS RTX 2080 Ti Gaming Box in Windows & Linux as well as a 2019 13-in MacBook Pro (i7-8569U) + Gigabyte Gaming Box in macOS.
+I’ve been testing a 2019 Razer Blade Stealth Ice Lake (i7-1065G7) + AORUS RTX 2080 Ti Gaming Box in Windows & Linux as well as a 2019 13-in MacBook Pro (i7-8569U) + VisionTek mini eGFX in macOS.
 These pairings yield the highest graphics performance in terms of Thunderbolt 3 ultrabook + external graphics card setups.
-Razer Blade Stealth and Apple 13″ MacBook Pro share many fundamental components with a handful of other Thunderbolt 3 laptops that we will explore below.
+The Razer Blade Stealth and Apple 13″ MacBook Pro share many fundamental components with a handful of other Thunderbolt 3 laptops that we will explore below.

 Laptops with ULV CPU

 In this article, we’re focusing on the newest crop of laptops with Thunderbolt 3 connectivity.
 They now sport Intel 8th, 9th, and 10th generation quad-core as well as hexa-core ULV processors, doubling and tripling the core count of the previous generations.
 The top turbo speed is dependent on both the CPU workload and the ultrabook’s cooling system.
 If nearing the limits of TDP and CPU junction temperature (95˚-105˚ C), the CPU will throttle down performance.
 Therefore thin and light laptops are more than skin deep and the best ultrabook for eGPU requires a good cooling system to obtain peak performance.